gmarnin/munkicon/README.md

 - - `ANY tcc_apple_events == 'allow,net.pulsesecure.Pulse-Secure,net.pulsesecure.Pulse-Secure'`

 ### com.github.carlashley.munkicon.python.py
-Useful in determing basic version information about various Python versions.
+Useful in determining basic version information about various Python versions.
 - Generates six conditions:
 - - `mac_os_python_path` is the real path (symlinks followed) of the Python framework that ships with macOS.
 - - `mac_os_python_ver` is the version string of the Python framework that ships with macOS.
 - - `munki_python_path`is the real path (symlinks followed) of the Python framework used by munki.
 - - `munki_python_symlink` is the symlink path of the Python framework used by munki.
 - - `munki_python_ver` is the version string of the Python framework used by munki.
-- - `official_python3_path` is the real path (symlinks followed) of the offical Python framework installation.
+- - `official_python3_path` is the real path (symlinks followed) of the official Python framework installation.
 - - `official_python3_ver` is the version string of the official Python framework installation.
 - Usage (on their own or combine):
 - - `mac_os_python_path == '/usr/bin/python'`